 2. ‘Retention by date’ tab

-However, you can narrow down the data if you need it to be more specific.
-For example, you want to see D14 retention rate of the users who performed the event after January 12 and paid less than 10$:
+However, if you need more specific data, you can narrow down the results.
+For example, you may want to view the D14 retention rate for users who performed the event after January 12 and paid less than $10:

-In general, each event has a choice of some properties.
+In general, each event offers a selection of properties to choose from.

-Timing is also flexible.
-You can set a specific period (before or after a specific date) or a relative period in minutes.
-For example, you can find D7 retention rate of the users who added a friend to the game in the first 24 hours after installation:
+You also have flexibility in timing.
+You can set a specific period (before or after a particular date) or a relative period in minutes.
+For instance, you can find the D7 retention rate of users who added a friend within the first 24 hours after installation.